Christmas in Argentina

 In Argentina the weather is warm at Christmas.
 Preparations for Christmas begin very early in December and even November.
 Many people in Argentina are Catholic and so also celebrate Advent.

 House are beautifully decorated with lights and wreaths of green, gold, red and white flowers.
 Red and white garlands are hung on the doors of houses.
-Christmas Trees are also very popular and they are often decorated by 8th December (the feast of the Annunciation - when Christians remember when Mary was told she would have the baby Jesus).
+Christmas Trees are also very popular and they are often decorated by 8th December (the feast of the Immaculate Conception - when Catholics celebrate when Mary was conceived).
 Some people like to put cotton balls on the Christmas Tree to represent snow!
 Any tree might be made into a Christmas Tree - not just the traditional fir tree!

 The Nativity scene or 'pesebre' is also an important Christmas decoration in Argentina.
 The pesebre is put near to the Christmas tree.